opendataphilly/opendataphilly-jkan/faq.md

 ## Philadelphia Citywide Data Inventory

-The city’s Data Services Team is working with each department to compile a citywide data inventory - a detailed list of every dataset that exists within city government - to gauge public demand and inform prioritization of data releases.
-View datasets from the departments who have completed this exercise so far:
+The city’s Data Services Team began compiling a citywide data inventory - a detailed list of every dataset that exists within city government - to gauge public demand and inform prioritization of data releases.
+This inventory was never completed, but you can view datasets from the departments that completed this exercise:

 - [Citywide Data Inventory](http://cityofphiladelphia.github.io/slash-data/inventory/)